What is the difference between nuclear fission and nuclear fusion?

 - It produced tremendous energy from a small amount of fuel (Uranium-235).

-- There is no need to put the fuel again and again in nuclear reactor.
-One the fuel (Uranium-235) is put in the reactor it can function for two to three years at a stretch.
+- There is no need to put the fuel again and again in a nuclear reactor.
+Once the fuel (Uranium-235) is put in the reactor it can function for two to three years at a stretch.

 - It does not produce gases like carbon dioxide or sulphur dioxide.